 Selecting the main recipients of the delivery

-In most cases, the main target is extracted from the Campaign database (default mode).
+In most cases, the main target is extracted from Adobe Campaign database (default mode).
 However, recipients can also be stored in an external file.
 Learn more in this section .

-To select the recipients of the delivery being created, follow these steps:
+To select the recipients of a delivery, follow the steps below:

-- If the recipients are stored in the database, select the first option.
+- If the recipients are stored in the database, choose the first option.

 - Click the Add button to define restriction filters.You can then select the type of filtering to apply:You can select recipients using the types of targeting defined in the database.
 To use a target type, select it and click Next .
 For each target, you can display the recipients concerned by clicking the Preview tab.
 For certain types of target, the Refine target button lets you combine several targeting criteria.The following target types are offered by default: